 But you should use a large dog collar that is at least 1 ½ inches wide for large breed dogs – those weighing about 70 pounds or more.
 This includes Rottweilers, German shepherds, Newfoundlands, mastiffs and Saint Bernards, among others.

-However, 2-inch-wide dog collars are better for dogs in the 100-pound range and they are imperative for truly gigantic dogs in the 150-pound-and-up category.
+However, 2-inch wide dog collars are better for larger dogs in the 100-pound range (there are even 3-inch wide dog collars!) and they are imperative for truly gigantic dogs in the 150-pound-and-up category.

-Whether you are interested in wide dog collars, standard collars or fancy, decorative collars, you want to be sure that any one you choose will work properly – your dog’s safety depends on it.
+Whether you are interested in wide dog collars, standard collars or fancy, decorative collars, you want to be sure that the one you choose will work properly for your large breed dog – your dog’s safety depends on it.

-Most wide and thick dog collars on the market are well-made and capable of keeping your dog safely tethered to his leash, but you want to make sure that any one you select includes the following features:
+Most wide and thick large dog collars on the market are well-made and capable of keeping your dog safely tethered to his leash, but you want to make sure that the one you select includes the following features:

 Image Product Check on Amazon Check on Amazon Check on Amazon Check on Amazon Check on Amazon